e2nIEE/pandapower/doc/getting_started/installation.rst

         - openpyxl (for loading/saving files from/to excel)

 .. note::
-    All of these packages except pypower are included in the anacaonda distribution.
+    All of these packages except pypower and python-igraph are already included in the anacaonda distribution.

 If you are having problems with the dependencies, you can also install these packages manually with pip install or any other way you like.